Leica X-U Typ 113 vs Olympus TG-5

 It is notable that the X-U Typ 113 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the X-U Typ 113 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X-U Typ 113 or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.